 The Coast Walk

 Where is it?
-Start at the end of Beachcomber Avenue in Bundeena and finish at Otford (or reverse).
+In Royal National Park, starting at the end of Beachcomber Avenue in Bundeena and ending at Otford (or reverse).

 Why should I bother?
 The iconic coastal track is within (relatively) easy reach of Sydney, but offers incredibly diverse sections of terrain.
 You’ll walk along rocky outcrops, along cliffs being crashed with raging waves, through bushland and pass through the aptly named “Palm Jungle”.
 There are also multiple beaches and swimming holes along the way.
 You can either walk it all in one day or you can overnight at North Era Campground.